-Employees who left the company, by gender1
+Employees who left the company, by gender

 2020

 Gender No Rate

 Men 351 0.14

 Women 481 0.11

 Total 832 0.12

-1 The water allowed the control of t and a set of the co

 1. The rationale of the calculation was altered and considers the ratio of total employees in the period, discriminated by gender, to those admitted or hired in the period.
 Since the historical data would not be comparable in the new methodology, they were not published.